PopescuStefanRadu/learnt/big-data.md

  - replication factor can be managed per-file
  - file permissions x is ignored for files, x for directory means it can be accessed

+### AVRO

+Schema used to read data needs not be identical to the schema that is used to write the data.
+Each app can use its own schema.

+Avro is compressable and splittable.

+Java mapping - Specific - domain oriented when you have the schema, Generic (int, bool etc.), Reflect

+### Parquet

+Column-oriented.
+Can handle deeply nested structures

 ### NameNode Replication

  - atomic write to an NFS mount